-The machine is connected to the patient’s body by a catheter (tube) inserted during surgery through the arteries and veins of the neck area in infants, or the groin in children, or the chest (following cardiac surgery).
+The machine is connected to the patient’s body by a catheter (tube) inserted during surgery through the arteries and veins of the neck area in infants, the groin area in children, or the chest area following cardiac surgery.
 Your child will be given medications during surgery to prevent pain and movement.

 Your child will also have a breathing tube inserted through his nose or mouth that is connected to a ventilator, which is needed to prevent his lungs from collapsing while they heal.

 What conditions can be treated using ECMO?

 - Severe asthma attacks that don’t respond to other therapies

 - Aspiration syndromes from a foreign body, hydrocarbons or water from near drowning